JTPenguin/inline-roll-macro/Test Inputs.md

 ```
 Fireball: You launch a ball of fire.
 The ball explodes in a 20-foot burst, dealing 6d6 fire damage to all creatures in the area (basic Reflex save, DC 25).
 Creatures that critically fail are also stunned 1.<br><br>
 Breath Weapon (recharge 1d4 rounds): The dragon breathes poison in a 40-foot cone.
-Each creature in the area takes 12d6 poison damage and must make a DC 28 Fortitude save.
+Each creature in the area takes 12d6 poison damage and must make a DC 28 Fortitude saving throw.
 On a failure, they take 2d6 persistent poison damage and become sickened 2.
 On a critical failure, they are also paralyzed for 1 round.<br><br>
 Frenzy: The creature makes three claw attacks.
 Each attack deals 2d6+8 slashing damage.
 Any creature hit by at least two attacks must make a DC 22 Fortitude save or be grabbed and take 1d6 persistent bleed damage.<br><br>
 Power Attack: You make a melee Strike with a -5 penalty.
 If you hit, you deal an additional 2d6 damage, or 3d6 damage if you're using a two-handed weapon.
-On a critical hit, the target must make a DC 20 Fortitude save or be stunned 1.<br><br>
+On a critical hit, the target must make a DC 20 Fortitude saving throw or be stunned 1.<br><br>
-Lightning Bolt: A stroke of lightning deals 8d6 electricity damage to all creatures in a 60-foot line (basic Reflex save, DC 26).<br>
+Lightning Bolt: A stroke of lightning deals 8d6 electricity damage to all creatures in a 60-foot line (basic Reflex saving throw, DC 26).<br>
 Poison Cloud: The spell creates a 15-foot burst of poisonous gas.
 Each creature in the area takes 4d6 poison damage and must make a DC 24 Fortitude save.
 On a failure, they take 1d6 persistent poison damage and become sickened 1.<br><br>
 Healing Word: The spell restores 1d8+5 hit points to the target and grants them 1d4 temporary hit points for 1 minute.<br>
 Mass Cure Wounds: All allies within a 30-foot burst regain 3d8+5 hit points and are no longer frightened.<br><br>
 Chromatic Orb: Range 120 feet.
 Make a ranged spell attack against the target.
 On a hit, the target takes 3d8 acid, cold, fire, electricity, or poison damage (your choice).
-On a critical hit, the target must make a DC 18 Fortitude save or be blinded for 1 round.<br><br>
+On a critical hit, the target must make a DC 18 Fortitude saving throw or be blinded for 1 round.<br><br>
 The attack deals 1d8+2 slashing damage and 1d4 persistent bleed damage.
 The target becomes frightened 1 and off-guard until the end of their next turn.
 ```